 The screen I determined to be most critical was the point where a user selects their workspace preferences, since that decision point will guide the subsequent experience.

-I sketched out this improved version of the critical screen, along with the screens that come before and after.
+I combined elements from my crazy 8's sketches to create a an optimized, low-fidelity sketch of the solution flow.
+As a starting point, I sketched out this improved version of the critical screen, along with the screens that would come before and after.

-In this new design, the user can search for their ideal workspace either in the vicinity of their current location, or they can choose to search within an entirely different location if that is what they need.
+In this new solution, users can search for their ideal workspace either in the vicinity of their current location, or they can choose to search within an entirely different location if they choose to.
 I also wanted to make sure that users could compile and save the locations that best meet their preferences so they could reference them quickly in the future if needed.
-So, I designed a "favorites" screen where the users can access their saved places and preferences.

 With a simple yet effective flow drawn out, and with confidence in my solution, I transferred the sketches to a digital setting to create a high-fidelity prototype within Figma.